goblimey/ntripcaster/README.md

 Fetch my caster project:

     git clone git://github.com/goblimey/ntripcaster.git
+    cd ntripcaster
+    ls

+    Dockerfile  LICENSE  README.md  ntripcaster

-That creates a directory called ntripcaster.
+That creates a directory called ntripcaster and moves into it.
 (You don't need any privilege to do that, so you don't need sudo.)
+The "ls" command lists the contents of the directory.
-It containing a file Dockerfile and another directory, also called ntripcaster.
+It contains four files including Dockerfile and another directory, also called ntripcaster.

 In there is README.txt containing BKG's original installation instructions.